WASasquatch/was-node-suite-comfyui/README.md

  - `ASCII` **is deprecated**.
 The new preferred method of text node output is `TEXT`.
 This is a change from `ASCII` so that it is more clear what data is being passed.
    - The `was_suite_config.json` will automatically set `use_legacy_ascii_text` to `true` for a transition period.
 You can enable `TEXT` output by setting `use_legacy_ascii_text` to `false`
+ -  [Video Nodes](https://github.com/WASasquatch/was-node-suite-comfyui#video-nodes) - There are two new video nodes, `Write to Video` and `Create Video from Path`.
+These are experimental nodes.

 # Current Nodes: